Skip to main content

 Step 4: Monitor and Adjust

-Track metrics to optimize thresholds:
+Track these metrics to optimize thresholds:

 • False positive rate (good translations flagged)